Why is the world so cruel?

 I should apologise later, my ignorance regarding this world and its culture made me say something offensive.
 Biting is just a form of play after all, I was being too overprotective.

 "Fine, take Sharkie.
 I need to check on your father, make sure he's... secured properly for the last stretch before camp."
-I grumble out in defeat.
+I mutter out in defeat.

-Tim, with closed ears, slumps flatly on a rock nearby the stream and plays with the dog.
+Tim, with closed ears, slumps flatly on a rock nearby the stream and holds the dog.

 Taking a second, I watch them; the boy and his dying dog.

 Remember, I'm just a guest here.
 Speculation doesn't trump experience.
-I make sure to remind myself.
+I remind myself.

-Turning away, I lean over Cindy and grab the pendant around Jimson's neck.
+Turning away, I lean over Cindy and pull up his blanket to grab at the pendant now around Jimson's neck.

-My fingers try unfastening it, working out the tired knot until its set free.
+My fingers unfasten it, working out that tired knot until its set free.

 For now I am more concerned about the dangers of this 'thing'.

-I hold up the lace, inspecting it deeply.
+Holding up the lace, I inspect it deeply.

 We must leave it here, bury it, whatever needs to be done.
 We can't have the prowlers attracted to the camp.

-Determined in this, I shift my gaze up to see if Tim's watching.
+Determined in this, I shift my gaze back to see if Tim's watching.

 "Help!"